Available with Standard or Advanced license.

 Manage conflicts using the Conflicts view

 If conflicts are detected during the reconcile process, you can review them in the Conflicts view .
 The Conflicts view contains all the conflict classes and their features or rows in conflict.
 Conflicts are organized using the data source, class, conflict category, and ObjectID.
 The Conflicts view can be used to review conflicts in more detail, mark conflicts as reviewed, and make changes to how conflicts are resolved before the post operation is performed.

 To learn more about the Conflicts view, see Manage traditional version conflicts.

 To post edits to the target version, you must have access to edit this version.
 This means the version must have the access property set to public, or you must be the geodatabase administrator.

-To post changes to the target version once you have reconciled and reviewed conflicts, click Post in the Versioning group on the Versioning tab.
+To post changes to the target version once you have reconciled and reviewed conflicts, click the Post button in the Versioning group on the Versioning tab.

 Other users reading the target version to which you have posted do not see the posted changes until they refresh their versioned workspaces.

 Be aware of the following additional information about the post process:

 - You can only post changes if the target version has not been modified since you last reconciled changes.
 If the target version has been modified in the interim, you must reconcile again before posting.